PyruzJanbaaz/swapi-web/README.md

 # swapi-web
 Simple web application which is created by Vue.js to show the Star Wars characters!
+All the data is accessible through our HTTP web API.
+Consult https://swapi.dev/ if you'd like to get started.
+Helper libraries for popular programming languages are also provided so you can consume swapi in your favourite programming language, in a style that suits you.

 # Dependencies
       - "bootstrap": "^5.1.3",